oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 Let's break it down a bit...

-**First** the programming model that webtask uses is described in details [here](https://webtask.io/docs/model) but the general idea of it is that we need to export a function that will be call the node.js callback function (`cb` in this case) when your job is done.  `Auth0 webtask` will invoke our function either on 1) a http request on the webtask URL or 2) on a CRON schedule.
+**First** the programming model that webtask uses is described in details [here](https://webtask.io/docs/model) but the general idea of it is that we need to export a function that will call the node.js callback function (`cb` in this case) when your job is done.  `Auth0 webtask` will invoke our function either on 1) a http request on the webtask URL or 2) on a CRON schedule.

 ```js
 module.exports = (context, cb) => {cb(null, "Job done")}